Reviewed by Harsh Desai · Last reviewed:

 Frequently Asked Questions

-How much does Cline cost?
+How much does Cline actually cost to run per month?

 How does Plan/Act mode work in Cline?